technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 2 - Manage Copilot features in Customer Service.md

     ![A screenshot of a computer Description automatically generated](./media/media2/image18.png)

-**Summary** -  In this lab, you configured the available copilot features available in Customer service for the agents
+**Summary** -  In this lab, you configured the available copilot features available in Copilot service for the agents